blacksmithgu/obsidian-dataview/docs/docs/data-annotation.md

     ```markdown
     I would rate this a [rating:: 9]!
 It was [mood:: acceptable].
     ```
+    There is also the alternative parenthesis syntax, which is functionally similar to brackets but hides the key when rendered in Reader mode:
+    ```markdown
+    This will not show the (very long key:: key).
+    ```

 3. **Implicit**: Dataview annotates pages with a large amount of metadata automatically, like the day the file was created (`file.cday`), any associated dates (`file.day`), links in the file (`file.outlinks`), tags (`file.tags`),